-2023 Revenue recognized \$ 2,674 3,607
+2024 2023 Revenue recognized \$ 1,421 2,674

-(u) Remuneration to employees and directors
+(t) Remuneration to employees and directors

 In accordance with the articles of incorporation the Company should contribute $5\%\sim12\%$ of the profit as employees' remuneration and less than 3% as directors' remuneration when there is profit for the year.
 However, if the Company has accumulated deficits, the profit should be reserved to offset the deficit.
 The recipients of shares and cash may include the employees of the Company's affiliated companies who meet certain conditions.
 The company allocate the remuneration to directors in cash.